-Before you can use a vehicle interface (VI), it has to be programmed with a firmware that understands data sent by your car.
-You have a few options:
+Before you can use a vehicle interface (VI), it must be programmed with a firmware that understands the data sent by your car.
+All of the below are available from the vi-firmware releases page or can be built on your own by following the build configurations.

 On-board Diagnostics (OBD-II) Data from CAN

 If you don’t have access to a car and you want to verify the connection to the VI from your host device (or it’s winter in Michigan and you’d just rather stay inside), you can use a simple emulator firmware.
-The emulator firmware will be a part of the firmware zip file that you will find on the vi-firmware release page.
 It generates fake vehicle data and continuously sends it over USB and Bluetooth as if it were live data.
 It’s completely random data, so don’t try and build an app against it.
+Also, the VI will NOT go to sleep with this firmware so don’t leave it plugged into your vehicle, unless you want to drain the battery.

 Expanded Proprietary Data